The Hybrid Manufacturing Process

 "Hybrid Manufacturing" refers to the use of additive and subtractive manufacturing techniques together to yield precision end-use components.

 Metal additive manufacturing affords incredible design freedom but lacks the precision required for certain mission critical applications.
-Multi-axis CNC machining provides a high degree of precision, but has limitations in terms of achieveable geometry.
+Multi-axis CNC machining provides a high degree of precision, but has limitations in terms of achievable geometry.
 The hybrid manufacturing approach leverages our best tools to unlock designs that cannot be achieved any other way.

 Photo: A prime example of Hybrid Manufacturing; 3D printed from Inconel 718, then precision machined to achieve critical tolerances.